 - A money launderer trying to “clean up” funds from illegal activities

-- A terrorist group attempting to transfer funds to support the activities of cell in a target area
+- A terrorist group attempting to transfer funds to support the actions of a cell in a target area

-- A fraudster attempting to scam an eager investor on a “get rich quick” scheme
+- A fraudster trying to scam an eager investor on a “get rich quick” scheme

-No one wants to deny a family of food and shelter but they certainly don’t want to permit a deadly terrorist attack or allow criminals to get away scot-free.
+No one wants to deny a family food and shelter, but neither does anyone want to permit a deadly terrorist attack or allow criminals to escape.

-When it comes to combating money laundering and terrorism funding, the international Financial Action Task Force (FATF) takes a risk-based approach.
-That means companies are expected to identify, evaluate and know the potential risks and implement measures to mitigate them.
+When combating money laundering and terrorism funding, the international Financial Action Task Force (FATF) takes a risk-based approach for MSBs.
+That means companies identify and evaluate the potential risks and implement measures to mitigate them.

-Regardless of the activity or the jurisdiction, the goals are the same – fighting criminal activity and protecting the public interest while providing a much-needed service.
-That means that MSBs need to be compliant with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
+Regardless of the activity or jurisdiction, the goals are the same: fighting criminal activity and protecting the public interest while providing a much-needed service.
+That means MSBs need to be compliant with KYC and AML regulations.
 Verifying the customer’s identity is crucial to that process.
-For MSBs, the task at hand is to make sure that the people and entities involved in the transferring and receiving of those funds are legitimate, verified and non-fraudulent.
+For MSBs, the task is to ensure people and entities involved in transferring and receiving funds are legitimate, verified and nonfraudulent.

 This post was originally published on March 14, 2018.
 It has been updated to reflect the latest industry developments and best practices.